-At Young Minds Matter we want to help you overcome these worries around eating, body confidence and weight. each We will build support around you to make sure that you can get the right help.
-You may need 1 to 1 support with one of our trained Young Minds Matter practitioners and doing work with them to help challenge these thoughts, other options may include:
+At Young Minds Matter we want to help you overcome these worries around eating, body confidence and weight.
+We will build support around you to make sure that you can get the right help.
+You may need 1 to 1 support with one of our trained Young Minds Matter practitioners.
+You will do work with them to help challenge these thoughts.
+Other options may include:

 - Attending one of our skills course